JuBiotech/acia-core/README.md

 conda create -n mlflow -c conda-forge -y mlflow
 ```

 You only have to do this once.
+Next time you can immediately start with step (3).

 3. Now we are ready to perform our first cell segmentations.
 First activate our software using